Ship of Fools (Carlson book): Reception

 The Washington Times praised the book, describing it as "bulging with big and interesting ideas, presented succinctly with wit and precision, each chapter a potential book in itself.
-In a sense, it reflects how and why Mr. Carlson’s television show is so highly successful—quick intelligence, precision with words, the rat-a-tat style that today’s television demands."
+In a sense, it reflects how and why Mr. Carlson's television show is so highly successful—quick intelligence, precision with words, the rat-a-tat style that today's television demands."
 President Donald Trump, who Carlson describes as "vulgar and ignorant" and "a throbbing middle finger in the face of America's ruling class" in the book, publicly congratulated Carlson for the book's success.

-Marianna Raymond, Carlson's liberal first-grade teacher at La Jolla Country Day School, of whom Carlson writes loudly crying at her desk and his wish for her to "stop blubbering and teach us to read," was interviewed by The Washington Post in 2021 about her inclusion in the book.
+Marianna Raymond, Carlson's liberal first-grade teacher at La Jolla Country Day School, of whom Carlson writes loudly cried at her desk and about his wish for her to "stop blubbering and teach us to read," was interviewed by The Washington Post in 2021 about her inclusion in the book.
 Raymond, who said Carlson was "very precious and very, very polite and sweet" when she knew him, called her inclusion "the most embellished, crazy thing" she had ever heard.
-She claimed she never cried at her desk, never advocated her political views openly, and had actually been hired to tutor Carlson, where he claimed a separate tutor had to be hired.
+She claimed she never cried at her desk, never advocated her political views openly, and had been hired to tutor Carlson, where he claimed a separate tutor had to be hired.